Abdelrahman-Taha/LIS-DeepLearning/README.md

 The folder ... contains the

 # License and Referencing
 This code package is licensed under the GPLv3 license.
-If you in any way use this code for research that results in publications, please cite our original article listed below.
+If you in any way use this code for research that results in publications, please cite our original article listed above.